Nimir: Production

 In June 2017, it was announced that the 2016 Malayalam film Maheshinte Prathikaaram would be remade in Tamil with Priyadarshan as director and Udhayanidhi Stalin as the lead actor.
 Priyadarshan made changes to the screenplay to suit the cultural and regional tastes of Tamil audiences.
-P. Samuthirakani penned the dialogues and also played the role of the antagonist.
+P. Samuthirakani penned the dialogues and also played the antagonist.
 The title Nimir was suggested by Mahendran who plays Udhayanidhi's father in the film.
 The title was accepted and acknowledged by Priyadarshan.
 The film was produced by Santhosh T. Kuruvilla under his banner Moonshot Entertainment.

 Udhayanidhi was Priyadarshan's only choice for playing Selvam, the male lead.
 Malayalam actress Namitha Pramod was cast as the female lead character Malarvizhi, making her debut in Tamil cinema.
 She stated that, despite being familiar with Tamil, she chose not to dub her own lines because her lines "required [her] to talk fast and had difficult words."
 Parvati Nair was cast as Selvam's childhood love interest Valli, reprising the role originally played by Anusree.
 The character was changed from a nurse to a college student.
 N. K. Ekambaram handled the cinematography.
 Principal photography began in July 2017, and lasted for approximately 36 days; the film in its entirety was shot in Tenkasi except for a short bit in Dubai.